Pío Valenzuela: The revolutionary life

-He was elected fiscal of the secret society in December 1895.
+Valenzuela was elected fiscal of the secret society in December 1895.
 He was inducted together with the other elected officials at Bonifacio's home on New Year's Day in 1896.
 He used the nom de guerre "Dimas Ayaran" (untouchable) in the movement.

-Shortly after his induction, Valenzuela moved to San Nicolas district in Manila so he could supervise the publication of the secret society's official organ, where he also wrote articles using the nom de plume "Madlang-Away" (Public Conflict).
+Shortly after his induction, Valenzuela moved to San Nicolas district in Manila so he could supervise the publication of the secret society's official organ, where he also wrote articles using the nom de plume "Madlang-Away" (bellicose).
 Valenzuela claimed in his memoirs that he was supposed to be the editor of the publication but Emilio Jacinto would eventually be the one to supervise its printing.

 Valenzuela said he was the one who suggested the name Kalayaan (Freedom) for the publication.
 To mislead the Spanish authorities, he also suggested that they place the name of Marcelo H. del Pilar as editor and Yokohama, Japan as the place of publication.

-Kalayaan's first number, dated January 18, 1896, came out in March 1896 and consisted of a thousand copies which was distributed to Katipunan members all over the country.
+Kalayaan's first number, dated January 18, 1896, came out in March 1896 and consisted of a thousand copies, which were distributed to Katipunan members all over the country.
 However, the publication only came out with one more issue because the Katipunan had already been uncovered by the Spanish authorities.
 He considered the publication of Kalayaan as the most important accomplishment of the secret chamber of the Katipunan, which he claimed consisted of himself, Bonifacio and Jacinto, and he leaves.

 In a meeting of the secret chamber in July 1896, they decided to assassinate the Spanish Augustinian friar who uncovered the Katipunan to the authorities, but they failed to accomplish the mission.
 Valenzuela also claimed that after the discovery of the Katipunan, he and Bonifacio distributed letters implicating wealthy Filipinos, who refused to extend financial assistance to the Katipunan.

 He was a member of the committee that was tasked to smuggle arms for the Katipunan from Japan.
 He was also with Bonifacio, Jacinto and Procopio Bonifacio when they organized the Katipunan council in Cavite.

-At the secret general meeting called by Bonifacio on the night of May 1, 1896 at Barrio Ugong in Pasig, Valenzuela presented to the body a proposal to solicit contributions to buy arms and munitions from Japan.
+At the secret general meeting called by Bonifacio on the night of May 1, 1896, at Barrio Ugong in Pasig, Manila province, Valenzuela presented to the body a proposal to solicit contributions to buy arms and munitions from Japan.
 The proposal was approved on condition that it first be approved by José Rizal, who was in exile in Dapitan in Mindanao.